avaragado/riw/doc/faq.md

 In contrast, careful developers can perform sanity checks of translations even if they don't understand the language.
 Here's a rough checklist:

 - Check for "translations" that are just the default message copied and pasted.
-This might indicate the translator couldn't understand the default message.
-Query these with the translation service (in particular, you may have paid for this non-translation).
+This might indicate the translator couldn't understand the default message – or it might be the appropriate translation for that locale.
+Consider querying these with the translation service (in particular, you may have paid for this non-translation).
 - Check for broken HTML entities.
 For example, you might see `& mdash;` or `&mdash` instead of `&mdash;`.
 You can fix these with care.
 - Check for broken HTML tags.
 For example, you might see `<ahref="...">`.
 You can fix these safely, but make sure you only change content inside the tags: between the `<` and the next `>`.
 - Check for unexpected newlines.
 For example, you might see a CR or LF in a translation where the default message had no such character.
 The presence of these might not matter – it depends on the usage – but it might indicate the translator struggled with the translation.
 Consider removing these rogue characters or replacing with spaces.